OctopusDeploy/docs/docs/administration/managing-infrastructure/performance/index.md

 ## Packages {#package-transfer}

-Transfering packages from your Octopus Deploy server is a key piece of functionality in Octopus Deploy.
-Transferring packages can also have a impact on your Octopus Server's performance.
+Transferring packages from your Octopus Server is a key piece of functionality when executing deployments and runbooks.
+This can also have an impact on your Octopus Server's performance.

 ### Network bandwidth